Ho-Ro/adf4351/README.md

 * **adf435x** - A python library that can control the ADF4350/1 via various
   hardware interface back-ends.
 * **adf435xctl** - A command line tool to control the ADF4350/1 manually.
-* **adf435xinit** - A command line tool to transfer the FX2 firmware to the EVAL-ADF4351 board.
+* **adf435xinit** - A command line tool to transfer the FX2 firmware to the RAM of the EVAL-ADF4351 board.
-* **fx2adf435xfw.ihx** - A firmware for the Cypress FX2 that replaces the
+* **fx2adf435xfw.ihx** - A firmware file for upload to the RAM of the Cypress FX2 that replaces the proprietary firmware for the EVAL-ADF4351 board.
-  proprietary firmware for the EVAL-ADF4351 board.
+* **fx2adf435xfw.iic** - A firmware file for permanent storage in the EEPROM of the Cypress FX2 that replaces the proprietary firmware for the EVAL-ADF4351 board.
 * **stm32adf435xfw.bin**  - A similar firmware for the STM32F103.

 It's also possible to use the [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate) as the interface for the ``SPI`` communications, simply using the ``adf435x.interfaces.BusPirate`` class.